 - They find the token at

-/var/run/secrets/kubernetes.io/serviceaccount/token - They query the API server: what can I do?
+/var/run/secrets/kubernetes.io/serviceaccount/token - They ask the API server what they can do

 apiVersion: v1